 Maybe you’re really, really intimidated by starting your own sourdough (like I was).
 Feel free to check out some other options for Sourdough Starters:

 NOTE: If you really want to master sourdough (or at least get up the guts to try it for real), consider checking out the GNOWFGLINS “Learn to Cook with Sourdough Online” multimedia eCourse.
 I contributed a few demonstrations and notes, but the real masters teach over 20 different recipes using a sourdough starter.
-The fee is “Pay What You Can” so no one is excluded from learning this super healthy way of baking.
 Click here for more details.

 Other Sourdough posts and recipes here: